ori-orion/orion_semantic_map/semantic_mapping/src/Docs.md

        - The main way of inputting parameters into this is via setting the `types:TypesCollection` parameter within `CollectionManager`.
 This then lets the system set up the services for querying into and adding to the collection.
     - CALLBACKS:
        - There are lists of callbacks associated with both querying and adding to the colletion.
 These have the dictionary for adding/querying in question, along with `metadata:dict`, for storing anything else of import (like the uid of a consistent object that's just been assigned).
+       - Fields within `metadata`:
+          - `metadata['obj_uid']`: Within consistency checking, `obj_uid` is the object uid from objects that we want to sent into the `CRSS_REF_UID` field within an observation.
+          - `metadata['prev_from_add']`: When we are adding something, we may want to prevent it from being added (and progressing to the following callbacks).
+This field, once set to `True`, prevents all following callbacks from running, as well as the datapoint from being added.
+This can be used for suppressing double detections.
+The field will be created initially and set to `False`.
     - OTHER NOTES:
     + ConsistencyChecker        (ObjConsistencyManager.py)
     + RegionManager             (RegionManager.py)